Elastigirl: Characterization and animation

 Bird based much of Helen's personality on both his wife and his mother.
 He described Helen as more emotionally developed than Bob, having transitioned from superhero to civilian easier.
 According to the director, she, unlike Bob, considers herself to be a parent and wife first and foremost, over a crime-fighter.
 According to Helen's voice actress, Holly Hunter, the character possesses "total fearlessness" as a superhero, but also "a very strong, protective instinct" that extends to both her children and civilians.
-However, she clarified that Helen "does not lead with a maternal kind of instinct at all as a superhero".
 As the first Pixar film with an all-human cast, The Incredibles posed several unprecedented computer animation challenges.
 Bird prioritized the human characters feeling real over looking real, and insisted that Helen's stretching use "real physics", despite being "physically impossible".
 Deciding each character should move differently from each other, Bird said Helen's "buttery movements ... suggest that she could fit into any situation".
 Each member of the Parr family is based on a geometric shape, with Helen resembling a heart.
 Animator Lou Romano found it challenging to design her in a believable manner that showed her as both maternal and heroic.
 Incredibles 2 producer Nicole Paradis Grindle, who had worked as a simulation manager on the first film, specifically requested that Helen's second supersuit include tights to better represent women favoring less revealing clothing as they age, and referenced her own body to inform the character's design.